-How To Recycle 3D Filament With A 3D Printer Filament Recycler
+How To Recycle 3D Printer Filament

 But the process itself is very simple.
 The best part about it is that you can get set up to extrude filament in an afternoon.

 There are several brands of home extruders to choose from, as well as filament spoolers, grinders and accessories in case you want to augment the extrusion process.
+Our favorite is Filabot.

 In combination, these machines and accessories make the process simple enough for a blind monkey to pull off.

 The main reason to recycle filament is simply cost savings.
 3D printing inherently involves wasting a lot of plastic on failed prints, disposable rafts and supports for larger prints with overhangs.
 All of this plastic usually ends up getting thrown out.

 But over time the value of that waste plastic will add up and end up costing you a lot of money.

 Instead of throwing these failed prints away, if you store them in a bin, you can eventually recycle them back into filament for reuse.
 Your homemade filament probably won’t the same quality as production level filament, but it will still be usable and can save you a lot of money.

 There are also environmental concerns to think about.
 Recycling is something we are all taught to do from a young age.
 Diligent recycling habits reduce the pollution caused by waste materials entering the environment after we are done with them.